NLnetLabs/rpki-doc/source/routinator/daemon.rst

    routinator server --http 192.0.2.13:8323 --http [2001:0DB8::13]:8323

-The application will stay attached to your terminal unless you provide the :option:`-d` (for daemon) option.
+The application will stay attached to your terminal unless you provide the :option:`--detach` option.
 After fetching and validating the data set, the following paths are available:

 :command:`/csv`
      Returns the current set of VRPs in **csv** output format